Stingers: episode guide

 Tuesday, August 17, 1999

-Working undercover as an ex-army officer, now suppling illegal explosives, Stone encounters his first girlfriend, Kelly, entangled in a contraband arms export scam.
+Working undercover as an ex-army officer now supplying illegal explosives, Stone encounters his first girlfriend, Kelly, entangled in an export scam involving contraband arms.
 Eager to protect Kelly from being implicated, Stone allows his heart to rule his judgement by keeping Undercover in the dark as he manipulates a dangerous sting.
-It is risky move which puts Stone's life, and the success of a major operation, at the mercy of an old flame.
+It is a risky move which puts Stone's life, and the success of a major operation, at the mercy of an old flame.

-Guest Starring: Steven Vidler as Todd Tregear, Tyler Mitchel as Kelly, Kristof Kaczmarek as Novak, David Wicks as Bomber, Erik Donnison as Chiller, Chris Wilson as SOG, Mark Wickham as SOG, Russell Frost as SOG, David No as SOG
+Guest Starring: Steven Vidler as Todd Tregear, Tyler Mitchel as Kelly, Kristof Kaczmarek as Novak, David Wicks as Bomber, Erik Donnison as Chiller, Chris Wilson as SOG, Mark Wickham as SOG, Russell Frost as SOG, David No as SOG; Stunt Performers: Neil Pollock, Mark Campbell

 Judas Kiss